tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Removing disk0s3 from partition map
 ```

-Expand the main macOS partition to use the newly-created free space.
-This command will take a few minutes to run:
+Expand the main macOS partition to use the resulting free space.
+This command will take a few minutes to run; do not attempt to use the machine while it is in progress:
 ```
 % diskutil apfs resizeContainer disk0s2 0
 Started APFS operation